Chris Gollon: Work

-In 2017, the last interview with Chris Gollon regarding his secular paintings and the influence of music appeared in Nick Soulsby's book 'Thurston Moore: We Sing A New Language' (Omnibus Publishing, 2017).
+In 2017, the last interview with Chris Gollon regarding his secular paintings and the influence of music appeared in Nick Soulsby's book Thurston Moore: We Sing A New Language.
 In this interview, Gollon explains the combination of the atmospheric 52-second tape Thurston Moore sent him, which also prompted the memory of a scene from the 1972 Robert Redford film 'Jeremiah Johnson', both helped him create the image 'House of Sleep' for the 1998 'ROOT' exhibition at Chisenhale Gallery, London.

-In 2018, the last interview with Chris Gollon regarding his religious works was published in Mark Byford's book 'The Annunciation: A Pilgrim's Quest.
+In 2018, the last interview with Chris Gollon regarding his religious works was published in Mark Byford's book The Annunciation: A Pilgrim's Quest.
 Chris Gollon's painting 'Annunciation' is featured in the book and was also displayed at the book's launch in Winchester Cathedral, April 2018.
 The same year, Romsey Abbey purchased and permanently installed Chris Gollon's site-specific diptych 'St Ethelflaeda', which had remained in the Abbey since his exhibition in 2016.
-To mark the blessing and permanent installation of this work, in October 2018 a fine art catalogue 'St Ethelflaeda: diptych by Chris Gollon' with texts by Sara Maitland, Mark Byford, Tamsin Pickeral, Canon Dr Julie Gittoes, Jonathan Koestlé-Cate, was published by IAP Fine Art, in association with Romsey Abbey.
+To mark the blessing and permanent installation of this work, in October 2018 a fine art catalogue St Ethelflaeda: diptych by Chris Gollon with texts by Sara Maitland, Mark Byford, Tamsin Pickeral, Canon Dr Julie Gittoes, Jonathan Koestlé-Cate, was published by IAP Fine Art, in association with Romsey Abbey.
 The Very Revd Catherine Ogle, Dean of Winchester, writes in the catalogue: "I've really come to love Chris Gollon's work and the expressive ways that he represents the human form with exaggeration creating a greater realism."
-The fine art catalogue also documents and reproduces a first time some of the images that Chris Gollon added to his 2014–2016 touring exhibition to cathedrals, those that do not appear in the Incarnation, Mary & Women from the Bible catalogue.
+The fine art catalogue also documents and reproduces, for the first time, some of the images that Chris Gollon added to his 2014–2016 touring exhibition to cathedrals, those that do not appear in the Incarnation, Mary & Women from the Bible catalogue.
 These include 'Judas's Wife' (thought to be the first image in art history of her), 'Jesus Heals the Sick' (first shown in Durham Cathedral, 2015) and 'Jesus & The Woman Taken in Adultery (Jesus Draws in the Dust)' (a large triptych also first shown in Durham Cathedral, 2015).